Stop porch pirates from stealing your holiday deliveries

 Many delivery services like Amazon will not only send you a notification that your package has been delivered, but they will also take a photo of the package on your doorstep.
 Granted, this is just as much about covering their own backsides as protecting your delivery, but the visual confirmation can alert you to take measures to secure your package ASAP, whether that be with you picking it up or having a trusted person secure it for you.

 Another technological measure you can take is to purchase and install a package container or drop box on your porch.
-This isn't always the most attractive solution, but for small and medium-sized envelopes and packages, it can be an effective one.
-Some of these are large enough to sit on your front porch and not be stolen themselves, but you still might consider mounting it to the wall or ground for good measure.
+This isn't always the most attractive solution, but it can be an effective one for small and medium-sized envelopes and packages.
+Some of these are large enough to sit on your front porch and not be stolen themselves, but you still might consider mounting them to the wall or ground for good measure.

-How to keep your deliveries safe logistical solutions
+How to keep your holiday deliveries safe: Logistical solutions

 One of the most secure delivery options at your disposal is a specialty service such as Amazon Key or UPS/Latch.
 Amazon Key was introduced in 2017 and allows Amazon delivery representatives to access your home, garage, or vehicle to securely drop off packages (with your explicit permission, of course).

-The service is available in specific zip codes across the country and requires an Amazon Key compatible hardware solution (smart locks, garage door openers, specific vehicle models, etc).
+The service is available in specific zip codes across the country and requires an Amazon Key compatible hardware solution (smart locks, garage door openers, specific vehicle models, etc.).
 Latch is a smart home hardware startup that is trying to deliver on the same security promise and has partnered with UPS to pilot a similar program to Amazon Key.

 If a delivery service like Amazon Key isn't available in your area, or if you don't feel comfortable letting a delivery person into your property, perhaps you could locate a locker delivery solution such as Amazon Locker or Walmart Tower.
 These services allow you to have your packages safely delivered to a set of stand-alone lockers located at retail outlets, housing developments, and other public areas.